MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 	_Add Account Information_

-1. A new form will pop up to tell you it takes some time to scan the storage account if it is the first time you add the storage account, just click OK.
-After several seconds, you can easily view all your blob, table and queue data in your storage account.
+1. A new form will pop up to tell you it takes some time to scan the storage account if it is the first time you add the storage account.
+Click OK and after several seconds Azure Storage Explorer will be ready to help you viewing the blob, table and queue data in your storage account.

 	![New Storage Account Confirmation](images/aze-new-storage-account.png)